Red Tide - A Harmful Algal Bloom

 How Are Red Tides Harmful?

 Red tide algae make potent natural toxins.
-It is unknown why these toxins are created, but some can be hazardous to larger organisms throught the processes of biomagnification and bioaccumulation.
-Grazers such as fish and krill are unaffected by the toxins, so as they eat the algae the toxins are concentrated and accumulate to a level that is poisonous eat to organisms that feed on them.
+It is unknown why these toxins are created, but some can be hazardous to larger organisms through the processes of biomagnification and bioaccumulation.
+Grazers such as fish and krill are unaffected by the toxins, so as they eat the algae the toxins are concentrated and accumulate to a level that is poisonous to organisms that feed on them.
 Large fish kills and several mammalian diseases and deaths have been attributed to consumption of shellfish during red tide algal blooms.
 Diseases that may affect humans include:

 - Paralytic Shellfish Poisoning (PSP) - This disease is caused by the production of saxitoxin by the Alexandrium species.
 It is common along the Atlantic and Pacific coasts in the US and Canada.
 Poisoning occurs when one ingests shellfish contaminated with PSP toxins causing disruption of nerve function and paralysis.
 Extreme cases may result in death by asphyxiation by respiratory paralysis.